DO DOCTORS GET SICK?

 Is it true that "Doctors never get sick"?
 No. But we're good at hiding it.
 Doctors work through illness, infirmity, and inclement weather.
 Many times I have seen patients while sicker than they were.

-One of my most embarrassing moments, was leaning over a patient to reach a blood pressure cuff when a huge gob of snot splashed down from my nose onto the exam table.
-We both politely pretended we each hadn't noticed the yellow Rorschach blot on the examination paper.
+One of my most embarrassing professional moments, was leaning over a patient to reach a blood pressure cuff when a huge gob of snot splashed down from my nose onto the exam table.
+We both politely pretended we each hadn't noticed the green Rorschach blot on the examination paper.
 A few years past I saw one of my colleagues rolling down the corridor in a wheelchair a couple of days after knee surgery.
 Standard instruction is to be off work for several weeks.
 But maybe that's for normal people.
 I've also seen colleagues come to work wearing face masks while ill to protect their patients.

 When people say doctors have no empathy, I wonder if it's just that doctors wonder why other people can't suck it up like we do.
 While there is the chance that working with a cold might place patients at risk, the alternative scenario is typically worse - thirty or more sick patients not able to see their sick doctor.
 Unless you're on your last legs, it is hard to call in and have your secretary cancel out all your appointments that day.
 Some people have been waiting for weeks to see you.